 He worked as project manager and producer with the International Union for Conservation of Nature, the World Wildlife Fund, Pew Bertarelli Ocean Legacy, the Ocean Acidification Alliance and the UK and French governments.

 In 2019, he served as Media Advisor for the Intergovernmental Oceanographic Commission of UNESCO, in the context of the UN Decade of Ocean Science for sustainable Development.
+James also worked with the International Seabed Authority on advancing deep sea literacy, and with the Edinburgh Ocean Leaders.

 He is a member of IUCN’s World Commission on Protected Areas and contributes to its marine young professionals task force.